 If you appreciate having lots of options and flexibility and love the idea of being able to have everything from the lightest possible hammock while trail running on a summer day to being sheltered from wind and rain and protected from bugs, the SubLink Shelter System with the Sub7 might just be your new best friend.
 We chose this sweet package as our Top Pick for Ultralight Versatility, and we feel it will fit the needs of a myriad of different kinds of campers and loungers.

 For a narrow ultralight hammock, the Sub7 is decently comfortable.
-Because of the constricted space, it's hard for any super-light model to be extremely cozy, but we felt the Sub7 was a bit more comfortable than the Grand Trunk Nano 7 and about the same as the Grand Trunk Ultralight Starter.
+Because of the constricted space, it's hard for any super-light model to be extremely cozy, but we felt the Sub7 was a bit more comfortable than the Grand Trunk Nano 7 and nearly the same as the Grand Trunk Ultralight Starter and Sea to Summit Ultralight.
 The ultralight model that we found the most comfortable was the Hennessy Ultralite Backpacker Asym Zip, but it's also considerably wider, so this doesn't come as a big surprise.
 More fabric generally means more comfort.
 It also means more weight.

 Adding a pad for sleeping makes the Sub7 more comfortable and sleep-ready, though we do recommend using a thinner pad because of the limited fabric.
 We tried a thicker Thermarest (about 2") and it made us feel like we were laying up above the hammock instead of being nestled down inside of it.

 For our comfort favorites, check out our Editors' Choice, the Warbonnet Blackbird, the plush ENO Reactor, or our Top Pick for Side Sleeping, the Warbonnet Ridgerunner.